0xworks/Pikzel/README.md

   - libxi-dev

 - All other dependencies are brought in via git submodules to try and minimize the need to pre-install things.
 The other dependencies are:
   - assimp                    (asset (aka 3d models) importing)
   - cmrc                      (for embedding resources (such as shader binaries) into the compiled application)
   - dds-ktx                   (dds and ktx image file loading)
   - entt                      (Entity Component System, plus this is also used for the event system, and compile time string hashing)
   - glfw                      (window management)
   - glm                       (maths)
   - imgui                     (tooling ui)
   - ImGuiAl                   (widgets for imgui)
   - spdlog                    (logging)
-  - SPIRV-Cross     (shader cross-compilation)
   - stb                       (image file loading)
   - tinyfiledialogs           (cross platform file load/save dialogs)
   - tracy                     (performance profiling)
-  - vma             (Vulkan memory allocator)
+  - VulkanMemoryAllocator-hpp (c++ bindings for vma)
   - yaml-cpp                  (serialization to/from yaml)

 ### Build
 - ```git clone --recursive https://github.com/0xworks/Pikzel.git```